Local plant growers

 Amanda and Andrew began Desert Sunday Collective in August 2016 after their favourite cactus broke into pieces during an interstate move from Adelaide to Newcastle.
 Devastated at first to see it come off the back of the truck they propagated it back to life (or as they affectionately say “it made babies”).

-During this time, they also lost their beloved Mum, Julie, to her fight with cancer.
+During this time, they also lost Andrew's beloved Mum, Julie, to her fight with cancer.

 “Our collection helped us deal with our grief as we spent many hours replanting, loving and nurturing our small plant collection” said Andrew.